SapotaCorp

 Code review as insurance

 Teams running healthy F&O codebases treat CoC extensions with a PR-time checklist: next() called correctly, appropriate lifecycle hook chosen, no private-member access attempts, unit test coverage via SysTest.
-The fifteen minutes per PR is the insurance policy that keeps One Version updates from turning into weekend outages.
+The 15 minutes per PR is the insurance policy that keeps One Version updates from turning into weekend outages.

 Contact Us Now